haarismian/wonderQ/README.md

 I assume you have to review many similar projects and get a bit tired reading code so I've made a video walkthrough, so please sit back, grab some popcorn, and let me read and rationalize my code for you.
 Think one way mirror pair programming!

-Click the picture below to be redirected to youtube!
+Click the picture below to be redirected to youtube (approx. 12 minutes)!

 [![Youtube](http://img.youtube.com/vi/h-rUZpCJAy8/0.jpg)](https://youtu.be/h-rUZpCJAy8 'Youtube')